fernaoguerra/investedados/content/my-awesome-blog-post.md

 type = "post"

 +++
-Are you Developer and recently started your own business and Already made a website to ensure online presence and wants to reach more people. but you are not getting as much as response from your targeted customer or you are unable to reach them.
-SEO(Search engine optimization)is the cheapest way to reach your customer or client.
-After 2000 the Internet is more easy access to common people and most of the netizens to find out information search on google/yahoo/bing like a search engine.
-So if your site ranks at the top of the SERP for your target keywords then sure you will get more valuable traffic to your site and it will help you a lot to grow your business.

-Above Paragraph, you see SERP or Keywords that are common SEO Term so Before starting learning SEO let's learn the term used by the SEO expert.
-It will smoothen your learning journey.
-Or if you are wishing to hire an SEO guy it will help you his task he/she doing and understand he/she going on the right path.
-So not making delay let dive…

 **Algorithm:** “Algorithm is a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.”
 It is its definition.
 In SEO we basically mean A very sophisticated and complex program used by the search engine to find out data and indexing it, And when a user gives a data query this program also decides the best result to place in the SERP in order.
 All search engines use multiple algorithms combination on their data collection and result giving process in different stages.